 - A dialog box will appear.
 Type in the signatory’s name on the first line, then write their title on the second line.

-- Click “OK”.
-The signature line with your indicate information will appear where you placed your cursor.
+- Click “OK.”
+The signature line with your indicated information will appear where you placed your cursor.

 If you only need a blank signature line, leave the text box for the name and title blank.
 If you fill in this information, the typed text beneath the line will include the signatory’s name and job title.
 The line will also include a large X, which indicates where the signer should place their signature.

-If your document is a Word file, and other signatories don’t have access to signature apps or Adobe Acrobat, you can easily print out the file and have people sign the document using a printed version.
+Suppose your document is a Word file, and other signatories don’t have access to signature apps or Adobe Acrobat.
+In that case, you can easily print out the file and have people sign the document using a printed version.
 Printing a file to be signed also comes in handy when you need multiple people to insert their handwritten signature at the same time in the presence of a notary public, for example.

-If digital signatures work for everyone, you can still use apps like Signaturely for your Microsoft Word documents, by simply uploading the file onto the app and have the signers insert their electronic signature on the blank signature line.
+If digital signatures work for everyone, you can still use apps like Signaturely for your Microsoft Word documents by simply uploading the file onto the app and having the signers insert their electronic signature on the blank signature line.

 2. Insert a Horizontal Line

-You can also add a signature line in Word by using the horizontal line tool.
-This method allows you to add your signature in Word later, whether it’s an e-signature or a handwritten one.
+Using the horizontal line tool, you can also add a signature line in Word.
+This method allows you to add your signature in Word later, whether an e-signature or a handwritten one.
 Here’s how to do it:

 - Open the Word document.
 Click the mouse cursor where you want to place the signature line.